 - P for Philadelphia, where the minting took place between 1993 and 2000

-- W for West Point, New York.
-These coins were made between 2001 and the present day.
+- W for West Point, New York; These coins were made between 2001 and the present day

 Rare anniversary coins are one of the most important traditions of the US Mint.
 They are loved by serious collectors and amateurs alike.

 The US Mint celebrated the tenth production anniversary of these coins in 1996.
 Commemorative coins were minted for the occasion.
-Some were silver proof coins with a P mint mark.
+Some were silver-proof coins with a P mint mark.
 Others included the American Eagle Gold proof coins with weights ranging from 0.1 oz to 1 oz.

 The 20-year anniversary was held in 2006.
 Proof coins with a W mint mark were produced for the occasion.
 The US Mint issued "reverse proof" silver Eagles for the first time.
 These handsome coins feature a frosted "field" or background, with the walking lady liberty polished in the foreground.

 Collectors could also go for the 25th Anniversary Set from 2011.
 There were only 100,000 sets sold for the occasions.
 Each of them came with five beautiful coins.
-Now 30th anniversary coins are available too.
+Now 30th-anniversary coins are available too.

-History of the Silver American History
+History of the Silver American Coin

 The gold and silver American Eagle coin program had its roots in the honest money movement.
 When Franklin Roosevelt's executive order declaring private ownership of gold and silver bullion as unlawful was finally rescinded in 1971, conservatives began pushing for the US Mint to reintroduce precious metal coins suitable for investment.